Sop-IT/sop-voice/docs/voice-dids.md

 **(E164 format)**
 The end number of the range, can blank if the DID is not a range but a single number.

+### Delivery

+How the range is [delivered](./voice-delivery.md)
+The site of the delivery must be the same as the site of the DID.